-The online annotation feedback method allows you to open PDF assignments in your browser (eg Chrome, Firefox, Safari, IE), provide comments and annotations, and save without needing to download and upload submissions into FLO.
+The online annotation feedback method allows you to open PDF assignments in your browser (eg Chrome, Firefox, Safari), provide comments and annotations, and save without needing to download and upload submissions into FLO.

-Students can submit in either Word or PDF file format.
+Students can submit in either Word, Open Office (.odt) or PDF file format.
 If they submit in Word, FLO will generate a PDF file, as you will use PDF annotation tools to mark it up online.
-Note: set the maximum number of submissions to 1 (if you require more submissions, try using the offline annotation method).

 Click on the Assignment link in your topic

 In the next screen you will see a Grading summary – how many students have submitted, how many need grading etc. Use the Visible/Separate groups box (depending on how the assignment has been set up) to select a group you need to mark (if applicable)

 Click the View all submissions button to see the list of students, and then click on an individual student's submission (Grade button).
 Alternatively, you can go straight to the first student assignment listed in

 the Grading summary screen by clicking on the Grade button (next to the View all submissions button).

 To move between students, use the arrows in the Change user box (top of screen) to move to the next student's submission.
 You can also select a specific student from the drop-down list

 Look at the bottom right side of the screen for the individual student – there are options for how the screen is displayed.
 Your choice will depend on what you want to do at that time – mark the submitted file, complete the feedback file (rubric,